alecjacobson/coloremoji.sty/README.md

 ==============
 Style package for directly including color emojis in latex documents

 Version 1.0
 All files subject to the lppl 1.3c license.
+Copyright Alec Jacobson, 2018.

+Images in the `emoji_images/` directory originate from https://github.com/doraTeX/coloremoji

 Installation